raspberrypilearning/fruit-salad/en/step_5.md

 ## Shrink button

+You will now make another button but this time the button will shrink the fruit ingredients.
+Go back to grow sprite if you need a reminder on any of the following steps.

 --- task ---

-Add another Button 3 and use the text tool to add a '-' symbol to it.
+Go to Choose a Sprite and select another Button3.

 --- /task ---

+--- task ---

+Select  the text tool to add a '-' symbol to it.

 --- task ---
 Position and resize your new button.